 Procedure: After identifying potential committee members in consultation with their advisor, the proposed committee membership should be sent to the Clinical Program Director for preliminary review.
 After this review, the student should ask the proposed committee members if they would be willing to serve and after receiving their agreement, the proposed committee should be sent to the Program Director, who will solicit Clinical Program faculty comment for official Program approval.
 After receiving approval of the Program, a proposal meeting should be scheduled as soon as possible.
 Following advisor approval, the written proposal should be circulated to the committee members at least one week prior to the proposal meeting.
 The dissertation proposal meeting should be held in Sennott Square and is typically scheduled for 2 hours.
-It is customary for the student to present a brief overview (approximately 15 minutes) of their proposal prior to responding to questions.
+It is customary for the student to present a brief overview (approximately15 minutes) of their proposal prior to responding to questions.
 After final approval of the proposal (including any revisions) contact the graduate studies administrator to have the Application for Admission to Candidacy for Doctoral Degree form signed and filed, with a copy to the Clinical Program secretary.
 This form must be signed and processed a minimum of eight months prior to the final oral defense.
 Formal admission to Doctoral candidacy does not actually occur until the student has a successful dissertation proposal meeting and this form is signed and processed.
 An approved dissertation proposal is required before beginning the dissertation research.

 After completion of the data collection, analysis, and write-up, the dissertation must be defended before the committee at an oral examination.
 Again, after being approved by the advisor, the dissertation should be circulated to committee members at least one week in advance of the defense meeting.
 The Departmental Graduate Studies Administrator should be notified when a dissertation defense is scheduled so that it may be publicized to the Department and University community.
 All dissertation defenses should take place in the Martin Colloquium Room in Sennott Square and are typically scheduled for 2 hours.
 Defenses are public and departmental faculty and students are invited and encouraged to attend.
 First, following a brief introduction by their advisor (5 minutes), students will make a formal presentation (maximum 30 minutes) of their dissertation aimed at those who have not read the written document followed by a general question period (maximum 10 minutes).
 Following this, non-committee members will be excused and questions from committee members will be taken.
-The dissertation may be approved, approved pending revisions, or disapproved.
-After successful completion of the defense (including any revisions), contact the graduate studies administrator to have the "Report of Examinations for the Doctoral Degree" form signed by the committee and filed, with a copy to the Clinical Program secretary.
+The dissertation may be approved as is or may require revisions and re-evaluation.
+Re-evaluation may involve review of revisions by committee members via email and/or scheduling a second defense.
+After approval of the defense (including any revisions), students should contact the graduate studies administrator to have the "Report of Examinations for the Doctoral Degree" form signed by the committee and filed, with a copy to the Clinical Program secretary.
+If on re-evaluation, the revisions are not approved, the Clinical Program faculty will make the final decision, based on the Dissertation and other performance, concerning the student's status in the program.